 NIV: “Ahaz gathered together the furnishings from the temple of God and cut them in pieces.
 He shut the doors of the LORD’s temple and set up altars at every street corner in Jerusalem.”

 At this point, we might ask the simple question: if the gathering and cutting of the vessels are indeed physical in the cross reference, then why should their removal be taken as anything less than physical in 2 Chronicles 29:19?
-Although this seems to be more of a horizontal removal rather than a vertical removal as in case of the Rapture of the church, it at least shows that the koine does in fact use the word apostasia with the definite article in a physical and spatial sense and Paul would have been familiar with this minority use.
+Although this seems to be more of a horizontal removal rather than a vertical removal as in case of the Rapture of the church, it at least shows that the Koine does in fact use the word apostasia with the definite article in a physical and spatial sense and Paul would have been familiar with this minority use.

 It is also worth considering that while apostasia is used in 2 Thessalonians 2:3a, apostasion represents a nearly identical and highly related noun.
 Interestingly, the latter noun is used exclusively in the New Testament to describe the physical and spatial separation of a divorce (Matt.
 5:31; 19:7; Mark 10:4).
 For example, Mark 10:4 says, “They said, ‘Moses permitted a man TO WRITE A CERTIFICATE OF DIVORCE [apostasion] AND SEND her AWAY.’”
 Therefore, cumulatively considering all the lexical evidence, the noun apostasia can, in some contexts, refer to a physical or spatial removal, and therefore, as previously noted, cannot be a technical word.